kristelaym/Kristel4VP/posts/cf-question1.md

 ### 🔹 Strengthening Collaboration & Execution
 - I will work **closely with the President** to **align club goals** with the needs of our members, ensuring that initiatives are both **feasible and beneficial**.
-- By **coordinating between executives, councillors, and members**, I will help keep projects on track and ensure **smooth execution** of events, workshops, and programs.
+- By **coordinating between executives, councillors, and members**, I will help keep projects on track and ensure **smooth execution** of workshops, hackathon and other events.
 - If a project requires **logistical support, faculty collaboration, or industry connections**, I will take an active role in securing the right **resources and partnerships**.

 ### 🔹 Expanding Outreach & Engagement